City School (Vancouver): Return to the downtown core

 Declining enrolment in Vancouver's only downtown high school, coupled with a disinclination on the part of the school board to pay rent, led to City School's relocation from Strathcona to the West End.
 In September 1980 it opened its fourth set of doors, in what had been the cafeteria on the ground floor of King George Secondary, at 1755 Barclay Street.

 Though smaller than the Sacred Heart building, the physical space had a better layout, and the downtown location was much more popular with students and families.
 The elementary grades were abandoned at this point, and a long period of stability ensued, with little staff change for a decade.

 Constraints on the "student-centred education" model of the early 1970s came, over time, in the form of provincially mandated final exams, and demands for accountability and conformity from district administrators.
 Schedules and classes became more structured, but opportunities for enrichment always trumped the formal timetable.

 An incubator for the arts

 City School's high school program attracted a wide variety of young people seeking an alternative to the mainstream school culture.
 Their reasons for attending were as diverse as their perceptions of what City School was about; some didn't find what they needed there but many more did.

 From the mid-1970s to the present, City School has nurtured more than its fair share of musicians, writers and visual artists.
 Alumni were or are to be found performing with bands (Econoline Crush, Uzume Taiko, Slow, ©/Copyright, Brilliant Orange, Flash Bastard, Power Ballad, The Winks, Nü Sensae, Petroleum By-Product, Thee Ahs, Mary Sweeney, The Bank Dogs, Blue Reef, Rossi Gang) and as independent artists.
-Embryo writers, poets, journalists, composers, film makers, photographers, painters and glass artists explored and developed – and continue to explore – their talents there.
+Embryo writers, poets, journalists, composers, film makers, photographers, painters and glass artists explored and developed their talents there.